Service Quality Promise

 The Staff and Directors of the Regional Employment Help Centre are committed to customer success in fulfilling their employment goals.
 The staff is here to assist and guide customers along the way.
 Stop by any of the offices to meet them.

-Resource and Information Officers – Marla Jones is the friendly voice answering the phones and assisting customers when they are using the Resource Centre.
+Resource and Information Officer?- Marla Jones is the friendly voice answering the phones and assisting customers when they are using the Resource Centre.

-Employment Services Coordinators – Rene Gagne, Donna Korytko, Jessica Trovarello, and Gisele Lyons help customers with writing a resume, assist them with an Employment Service plan, and guide customers with Second Career or other Employment Ontario applications .
+Employment Services Coordinators – Rene Gagne, Donna Korytko, Jessica Trovarello, and Gisele Lyons help customers with writing a resume, assist them with an Employment Service plan, and guide customers with Better Jobs Ontario or other Employment Ontario applications .
 They are committed to assisting customers move forward in achieving their employment goals.

 Executive Director – Russell Reid is the Employment Services Coordinator for the North Algoma region.
 Contact Russell with any questions, comments or concerns regarding the service quality available from the Regional Employment Help Centre.